Behavioral Strategies for ADHD: Practical Techniques to Improve Focus and Daily Functioning

 What Foods Help With ADHD?

-Some foods may support focus, energy levels, and brain function.
+Some foods may support focus, energy levels, and overall brain function.
+Nutrition affects people differently, but balanced meals can help reduce energy crashes and support mood stability.

 Helpful foods include:

-• Protein-rich foods such as eggs and lean meats
+• Protein-rich foods such as eggs, lean meats, beans, or yogurt

 • Whole grains for sustained energy